Scale your business with our modular plugins.

 The final refund button will depend on the payment gateway that you have used.
 For example, if you have used PayPal, the option will be Refund via PayPal.

-If the payment is refunded into your account, you can be sure that both the live transactions as well as refunds work flawlessly on your WooCommerce store.
+If the payment is refunded into your account, you can be assured that both live transactions and refunds work flawlessly on your WooCommerce store.

 Keep in mind that some payment gateways may take some hours or days to process the refund so you may need to wait to get your money back.